ghostofpokemon/GPTherapist/README.md

     --cbt : Cognitive Behavioral Therapy
     --trans : Transpersonal psychology
-    --emdr : Eye Movement Desensitization and Reprocessing --deep : Unlock a 'deeper' prompt (can be used with the other arguments))
+    --emdr : Eye Movement Desensitization and Reprocessing --deep : Take a deep dive into uncharted territories of the mind with this powerful prompt option (can be used in conjunction with other arguments for maximum impact)

+To end the conversation, type "exit"

 Note